-After you have addressed these data issues, re-upload your client XML file by clicking the Client Upload link.
+After you have addressed the data issues that triggered validation messages, reupload your client XML file by clicking the Client Upload link.

 Submitting Your Report

 When your report is complete, submit the Recipient and Client Reports by clicking Submit in the ADR Navigation menu and following the instructions on your screen.